Where are you located?

 What type of training does your staff have?

 We value the opportunity to work with our staff prior to Opening Day of camp.
-Staff Training begins during the off-season but fully takes shape 10 days before campers arrive on June 30th.
+Staff Training begins during the off-season but fully takes shape 14 days before campers arrive.
 There are a variety of methods we use during orientation to reach all types of learning abilities, including lectures, role-playing, team building, reading, videos, and hearing experiential stories.
 We continue with Staff Training throughout the summer and value the opportunity to debrief with staff and evaluate performance as well as discuss and problem solve any camper situations.

 How does the program work?